 Tavistock Heritage Festival is returning for 2016, bringing a range of fantastic events and attractions to the town.

-Supported by the Rotary Club of Tavistock, the Festival which runs from Thursday 15th September to Monday 19th September, will once again be celebrating the arts, music, culture, history, and community spirit of Tavistock by bringing together a host of talented performers, historians, artisans and re-enactor’s to create unforgettable experiences and learning - whatever your age and whatever your interests.
+Supported by the Rotary Club of Tavistock, the Festival, which runs from Thursday September 15th to Monday September 19th, will also be joining forces with Morwellham Quay for a two centre celebration of the arts, music, culture, history, and community spirit of Tavistock.
+Throughout the four days a host of talented performers, historians, artisans and re-enactors will create a fantastic celebration of the rich history and heritage of the town.

-On Sunday the Pannier Market will be hosting the excellent Heritage Artisan market organised by Miss Ivy Events with traders from across the two counties.
+On Sunday the Pannier Market will be hosting the Devon Heritage Plant Festival with a Vintage Market in the Town Hall and Heritage Artisan Market in the Bedford Square featuring traders from across the two counties.